codelitdev/courselit/apps/docs/src/pages/en/introduction.md

 ## What is CourseLit?

-CourseLit is a **learning management system** (aka LMS) for everyone who wants to build and sell courses (or digital downloads) on her own branded website.
+CourseLit is a **Learning Management System** for modern day creators who want to sell courses and digital downloads from their own websites.

-## Key Features
+## Features

--   **Course Authoring**: Use text, images, videos, downloadable files to create full featured courses.
--   **Student Management**: Track your students' progress, restrict access to the platform and more.
--   **Integrated Blogs**: Blog on the same website where your courses are hosted.
--   **Payment integration**: Collect payments by integrating Stripe.
--   **Page Builder**: Customize your website and product pages to your heart's content.
--   **Third Party Integrations**: Integrate analytics, chatbots etc., by injecting third party code snippets.
--   **Self-hosted**: Host CourseLit on your own server to claim total data ownership.
--   **Open Source**: Read and modify the source code to build your own variations.
+CourseLit has got everything you'd ever need to successfully run your online teaching business.

+See all the features [here](/en/features).

 ## Try CourseLit